mfocko/kb/blog/aoc-2022/01-week-1.md

 And later on I have noticed, it's hard to tell the difference between the days, so I further renamed to `mod` to reflect the days.

+Also first thing I've done after finishing the first day puzzle, I have installed an [`sccache`] to cache the builds, so that the build time is lower, cause it was kinda unbearable.

 ### Solution

 Well, it's a pretty simple problem.
 You just take the input, sum the calories and